Get Started

 Coveralls Builds ≈ CI Builds

-Because of this close relationship to your CI builds, Coveralls uses the same metaphor of “builds” to represent it’s primary units of output.
+Because of this close relationship to your CI builds, Coveralls uses the same metaphor of a “build” to represent its primary unit of coverage reporting.

-However, a Coveralls build is not identical to a CI build, of course.
+However, a Coveralls build is not identical to a CI build.
 Instead, it’s a highly detailed coverage report for a CI build.

-In this way, Coveralls tracks a history of coverage reports matching your history of CI builds.
+Over time, Coveralls stores a history of coverage reports matching the history of your CI builds.

 Which Builds = Configurable

-We make some recommendations below regarding the ideal CI configuration for Coveralls coverage reports; but first, it helps to know about the different types of Coveralls builds in order to understand those recommendations.
+We make some recommendations below regarding the ideal CI configuration for reporting coverage to Coveralls; but first, it helps to know about the different types of Coveralls builds in order to understand those recommendations.

 * At least for all your push builds.
 See below for Recommended CI Configuration.